 Laura Vanderkam is a favorite author of mine, and she changed my life with her book 168 Hours: You have more time than you think.You can read a review here, but take it from me: after reading this book, you’ll never look at time the same way again.

 The 22 Immutable Laws of Branding by Al Ries and Laura Ries.
-Discover how to stand out from the competition and avoid dilution.
+Just about everything you need to know to brand your business in a way that stands out from the competition and gets clients bursting through your doors.

 Rework by Jason Fried.
 This easy read teaches you better, smarter, easier ways to reach your entrepreneurial goals.
+Open it at any page to get a straightforward, no-fluff, bite-sized piece of worthwhile (and damn smart) advice that helps you succeed.
 We loved it, hands down.

 The Wealthy Freelancer.
 Need we say more?

-Chris Guillebeau knocked it out of the park with The $100 Startup, a practical and useful guide on how you can start your micro-business with next to nothing… and grow it into an empire.
-An inspiring book that contains stories and examples for a well-written read!
+Chris Guillebeau knocked it out of the park with The $100 Startup, a practical and useful guide on how you can start your micro-business with next to nothing and grow it into a successful empire.
+An inspiring book that contains compelling stories and intriguing examples, it’s a well-written read we recommend.

 When you write for a living, you need time and space to produce the words.
 Kelly Stone put together one of the best resources I’ve ever read.
 It’s called Time to Write, and it’ll help you carve hours out of your week.
 Happy writing!